Hospitals

 The Learning Disability Nurse understands the needs of people who have a learning disability and/or autism, and also

-We have a nurse or advisor in each of local hospitals.
+We have a nurse or advisor in each of the local hospitals.
 You can find out more about the service and how to contact them on the easy read guide they have produced.

 Preparing for Hospital